dogfuntom/Awesome-Palette-Choice/README.md

 ## Community
 Palettes provided by users and their votes.
-* [COLOURLovers](https://www.colourlovers.com/) — Application: not tailored for any particular application.
+* [COLOURLovers](https://www.colourlovers.com/) — Not tailored for any particular application.

 ## Curated Collections
 Palettes created/curated by single man, single team, etc.